rfns/wireframe/README.md

   write object.ForMethod("Booh").CallCount // 1
 ```

-> ⚠️ __WARNING:__ DO NOT attempt to spy persistent objects as this might lead to inconsistent behaviors.
+> ⚠️ __CAUTION:__ Spying on existing objects should be done only on uttermost cases as it can lead to unexpected results.
+Keep your spies away from system classes (whose names begin with %).

 ## Verifiers